eriklupander/tradfri-go/README.md

 config.json -> command-line arguments -> environment variables

 ### Determine gateway IP
-_tradfri-go_ has no means of finding out the IP of the Gateway.
+_tradfri-go(-blind-server)_ has no means of finding out the IP of the Gateway.
 I suggest checking your Router's list of connected devices and try to find an item starting with "GW-".

 ### Running in server mode
 Server mode connects to your gateway and then publishes a really simple RESTful interface and a gRPC service for querying your gateway or mutating some state on blinds:

-    ./tradfri-go --server
+    docker-compose up -d

 Now, you can use the simple RESTful API provided by tradfri-go which returns more human-readable responses than the raw CoAP responses: